-Enter Kent and a Gentleman.
+Enter KENT and a Gentleman

-Kent.
 Why the King of France is so suddenly gone back know you the reason?

-Gent.
-Something he left imperfect in the state, which since his coming forth is thought of, which imports to the kingdom so much fear and danger that his personal return was most required and necessary.
+Something he left imperfect in the state, which since his coming forth is thought of; which imports to the kingdom so much fear and danger, that his personal return was most required and necessary.

-Kent.
 Who hath he left behind him general?
-Gent.

 The Marshal of France, Monsieur La Far.

-Kent.
-Did your letters pierce the Queen to any demonstration of grief?
+Did your letters pierce the queen to any demonstration of grief?

-Gent.
-Ay, sir.
-She took them, read them in my presence,

-And now and then an ample tear trill'd down Her delicate cheek.
-It seem'd she was a queen Over her passion, who, most rebel-like, Sought to be king o'er her.
+Ay, sir; she took them, read them in my presence; And now and then an ample tear trill'd down Her delicate cheek: it seem'd she was a queen Over her passion; who, most rebel-like, Sought to be king o'er her.

-Kent.
-O, then it mov'd her?
+O, then it moved her.

-Gent.
-Not to a rage.
-Patience and sorrow strove Who should express her goodliest.
-You have seen Sunshine and rain at once: her smiles and tears Were like, a better way.
-Those happy smilets That play'd on her ripe lip seem'd not to know What guests were in her eyes, which parted thence As pearls from diamonds dropp'd.
+Not to a rage: patience and sorrow strove Who should express her goodliest.
+You have seen Sunshine and rain at once: her smiles and tears Were like a better way: those happy smilets, That play'd on her ripe lip, seem'd not to know What guests were in her eyes; which parted thence, As pearls from diamonds dropp'd.
+In brief, Sorrow would be a rarity most beloved, If all could so become it.

-In brief,

-Sorrow would be a rarity most belov'd, If all could so become it.

-Kent.
 Made she no verbal question?

-Gent.
-Faith, once or twice she heav'd the name of father

-Pantingly forth, as if it press'd her heart;

-Cried 'Sisters, sisters!
-Shame of ladies!
-Sisters!
+'Faith, once or twice she heaved the name of 'father' Pantingly forth, as if it press'd her heart: Cried 'Sisters! sisters!
+Shame of ladies! sisters!
 Kent! father! sisters!
-What, i' th' storm? i' th' night?
-Let pity not be believ'd!'
-There she shook

-The holy water from her heavenly eyes,

-And clamour moisten'd.
-Then away she started

-To deal with grief alone.
-Kent.
-It is the stars,
+What, i' the storm? i' the night?
+Let pity not be believed!'
+There she shook The holy water from her heavenly eyes, And clamour moisten'd: then away she started To deal with grief alone.

-The stars above us, govern our conditions; Else one self mate and mate could not beget

-Such different issues.
+It is the stars, The stars above us, govern our conditions; Else one self mate and mate could not beget Such different issues.
 You spoke not with her since?